0yukikaze0/Quorum-Workspace/Readme.md

     * Create properties file named `bifrost.properties` (mimic TestNet.properties)
     * Place keypairs in `Networks/bifrost/`
 2. Run `initNetwork.sh TestNet`
-    * **Caution** :This is a desctructive action and will delete any pre existing data for this network.
-Run this step only if 1) This is your first deployment 2) You want to reset your quorum network
+    * **Caution** :This is a destructive action and will delete any pre existing data for this network.
+Run this step only if
+        1) This is your first deployment
+        2) You want to reset your quorum network
     * This script will create the scaffolding and build your network as per the configuration in TestNet.properties
     * Further down the process, it would prompt for a password for constellation keys.
 Hit enter and donot set a password.
 Password management would be in place in a future release
 3. Run `startNetwork TestNet`